 These green vegetables are loaded with folate (Vitamin B9), iron, and antioxidants that help protect skin cells from damage.
 Folate is essential for DNA repair and cell regeneration, supporting healthy pigment-producing cell development.

-Adding these leafy green vegetables to your diet can help reduce oxidative stress and inflammation, which is beneficial for managing Vitiligo.
+Adding these leafy green vegetables to your diet can help reduce oxidative stress and inflammation, which is beneficial for managing vitiligo.

 -